joncamfield/satcommthreats/en.md

 *  Much like with communicating via radio, it is handy to have staff briefed before on things like the [NATO alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) or other simple, pre-arranged codewords.
 *  Use 2-way good radio etiquette to help with latency problems, see this [Two-Way Radio Protocol by California State University](https://www.csudh.edu/Assets/csudh-sites/dhpd/emergency-preparedness/two%20way%20radio%20protocol.pdf).

+# Glossary of terms

+-   **"Bent Pipe"** - a term used to discuss "how" satellites deal with communication -- for the most part, the satellite simply relays the signals it receives directly between the device and the groundstation.
+-   **BGAN** - Broadband Global Area Network - Inmarsat's portable satellite internet and related hardware
+-   **Direction-Finding** or DF equipment - are tools which can help track the location of satellite (and other!) communication equipment.
+These systems can be permanently mounted, or used as hendheld kits or placed on vehicles or aircraft/drones.
+-   **Downlink** - the broadcast from the satellite in orbit back down.
+Generally the "footprint" of these cover wide areas (hundreds of miles) each.
+-   **ELINT** - A subset of SIGINT ("SIGnals INTelligence"), [ELINT ("ELectronic INTelligence")](https://en.wikipedia.org/wiki/Signals_intelligence#ELINT_and_ESM) focuses on only the radio frequency and related electronic components of communication, to support geolocation, signal jamming, and interception needs.
+A common term in researching satellite communication security.
+-   **GEO** - [Geostationary orbit](https://en.wikipedia.org/wiki/Geostationary_orbit) ("Geosynchronous Earth Orbit") - a satellite, often for communications, which is in an orbit such that it is always in the same location in the sky above a fixed point on the Earth's equator.
+These are high orbits, so there is additional latency in communications.
+-   **Groundstation** Also referred to as a "teleport", Earth Stations, and [Satellite Earth Stations ("SES")](https://en.wikipedia.org/wiki/Ground_station)) - Satellites relay the comms to dedicated ground stations where the data/call rejoins the "normal" terrestrial internet.
+Groundstations are strategically located for satellite visibility, but may be in countries without strong human rights or data privacy track records. ***Ground Stations can also refer to any two-way satellite communications terminal on the ground.***
+-   **LEO** - [Low Earth Orbit](https://en.wikipedia.org/wiki/Low_Earth_orbit) - Due to their lower orbit, satellites in LEO offer higher bandwidth and lower latency, but require more satellites to cover a communication area.
+Iridium and Starlink are examples of LEO communications satellite systems.
+-   **Radio Frequency (RF)** - for the purspose of this guide, the [signals](https://www.techtarget.com/searchnetworking/definition/radio-frequency) used by satellite communication devices - but also cell phones, radios, and TV -- which can be blocked, intercepted and detected remotely.
+Specific frequencies are [reserved](https://en.wikipedia.org/wiki/Frequency_allocation) for specific applications, internationally by the ITU and per-country by regulation.
+-   **Satphone** / **handset** - a device in the form factor of a large cell phone with a non-directional antenna.
+-   **Uplink** - the communication from the satellite device up to the satellite in orbit.
+Directional antennas (dishes) limit the area one must be to intercept this, but most sat phones do not have directional antennas.
+-   **VSAT** - "[Very-small-aperture terminal](https://en.wikipedia.org/wiki/Very-small-aperture_terminal)" - a two-way groundstation with a dish antenna smaller than 3.8 meters (so most satellite internet antenna like for starlink).
+These tend to require some "aiming" to make a connection.
+{: .notice}